munawars14/Munawars14-Condition-Zero-Custom-BOT-for-Tour-of-Duty-from-BanG-Dream/Custom Bots List - Cost 3.md

 Ako uses RifleT weapon preference.
 She prefers to purchase the Maverick M4A1 Carbine, but will swap it for an CV-47 if she finds one dropped by a Terrorist.

+Her voice pitch is set to 119, the highest level.